 How can a complaint be made?

-How does the complaints process work?
+How does the complaints procedure work?

 What are the possible outcomes of a complaint?